hansukemoki/The-CALL-Funkin-v1.5-cancelled-/README.md

 * MaliciousBunny - Video for the Final Update.
 _____________________________________

-# Features
+#### Features

--New menu
+*New menu
--new Theme
+*new Theme
--director's friend right here
+*director's friend right here
--so very stupid
+*so very stupid
--a lot of cover song
+*a lot of cover song
--can make you scare and turn off the mod:)
+*can make you scare and turn off the mod:)

-Once again, thank you everyone for playing my stupid project ദ്ദിᗜ⩊ᗜ .
+*Once again, thank you everyone for playing my stupid project ദ്ദിᗜ⩊ᗜ .